6 Valve VHF/FM Pulse Counting Tuner Using Safe 25 Volt DC HT Line

 5. Tinned copper wire is best for all the interwiring of all these stages and it pays to check your wiring now and again in each stage for short circuits such as solder bridges or leads crammed close together that are a very likely cause.
 The points marked E as I previously mentioned are chassis earth points and also form the 0V earth return for this tuner and you must double make sure these bolts that hold the solder tags are very tight to avoid backlash or other instabilities such as sparking.

 6. The RF Coils L1 and L2 are self supporting and 18 SWG tinned copper wire must be used for there construction.
 If this wire is hard to obtain then 1.5 Amp lighting cable with its conductors striped will do the job just as well.
-I have decided that the enamelled copper wire used in the Transistor FM Superhet Receiver is not suitable particularly for L2.
+I have decided that the enamelled copper wire used in the Transistor Pulse Counting FM Receiver is not suitable particularly for L2.
 L1 requires about 5 turns with a diameter of 9mm and a tool such as a AAA size penlight battery will surface.
 L2 requires the same number of turns but is tapped at 1 to 2 turns to form the cathode tap and normal tinned copper wire must be soldered to this tap to avoid stress on the valve holder pins of V1B

 7. If you are now confident that you have wired everything correctly you may now refer to step 7 the initial testing and setting up of this FM tuner.